 We are confident of providing a high quality service in all respects.
 If, however, you have any queries or concerns about our work for you, you are entitled to complain.
 Please raise any complaints in the first instance with me.
-If that does not resolve the problem to your satisfaction or you would prefer not to speak to me, then please contact Mr Chris Shipley of Downs Solicitors on 01306-880110.
 The complaint may be about the firm’s bill and there may also be a right to object to the bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974.
 If all or part of the bill remains unpaid, the firm may be entitled to charge interest.

 You are required to follow the complaints procedure outlined above.
 However, if the complaint cannot be resolved in this way, the timescale for making a complaint to the Legal Ombudsman is:-

 Within 12 months of the end of the work the solicitor did for you; or

 Within 12 months of finding out there was a problem – whichever is the later.

 Our committed team of specialists will guide you through every step of the process providing you with honest advice and realistic outcomes to expect on your case.
 Our team are experts in personal injury and we have been helping people for 30 years.
 We have a proven track record in obtaining excellent results for our clients.